nickambrose7/Workout-API/README.md

 ## Acknowledgements

-> Thank you to Professor Lucas Pierce for all his guidance on this project
+> Thank you to Professor Lucas Pierce for all his guidance on this project!